Unix Homework

 empty.text

 Note that names that end with a slash are the names of folders; the contents of the folders are indented under them.
 There are no empty folders.
-The empty.html and empty.text files are empty files, and they are in different folders, as the indentation shows.
+The empty.html and empty.text files are empty files.

 Structure to Copy